TJ Friedl Preview, Player Props: Reds vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.

-- The Angels have the 24th-ranked team ERA among all MLB pitching staffs (4.70).
+- The Angels' 4.67 team ERA ranks 24th among all MLB pitching staffs.

-- Angels pitchers combine to surrender 159 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Angels pitchers combine to allow 160 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- In his most recent time out on Wednesday against the Texas Rangers, the right-hander went six innings, allowing four earned runs while surrendering seven hits.
+- In his last appearance on Thursday, Aug.
+10, the righty tossed six innings against the San Francisco Giants, giving up no earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.